jundalisay/maha/content/en/metaphysics/marcos-aquino-rivalry.md

 The Lopez family <!-- of Jaro Iloilo --> [began as a native Filipino textile exporter in the Spanish times](https://manilastandard.net/mobile/article/328796).
 They switched to sugar during the American period, as sugar which was in demand in the US.
 Finally, the family through Eugenio Lopez switched to telecoms and energy after Laurel-Langley*, buying ABS from American James Lindenberg in February 1957 and Meralco in 1962, making Eugenio the wealthiest man in the country.

-> *Because the law extends sugar quota to 1974 (an industry that Lopez excels in), as well as the perfect timing of the Lopez acquisition of ABS and Meralco, we can easily speculate that the law itself was lobbied by the Lopezes for their own gain.
-Marcos then hacked the laws into the 1973 Constitution for his own gain just as the liberals hacked it back into the 1987 Constitution.
+{{< n n="*Because the law extends sugar quota to 1974 (an industry that Lopez excels in), as well as the perfect timing of the Lopez acquisition of ABS and Meralco, we can easily speculate that the law itself was lobbied by the Lopezes for their own gain.
+Marcos then hacked the laws into the 1973 Constitution for his own gain just as the liberals hacked it back into the 1987 Constitution." >}}

 Nature always balances out forces and energies, especially those that are too strong<!-- , as seen in entropy in the Law of Thermodynamics -->.
 This extends in economics and politics.
 If profits are too high in one industry, then people will flock to it to reduce the profits via competition.
 If power is too strong in one emperor, then the senate or rival emperors will band together to fight him and reduce his power*.

-> *This is known as natural price theory and balance of power, respectively
+{{< n n="*This is known as natural price theory and balance of power, respectively" >}}

 Marcos emerges from being a congressman to balance the Lopezes as a dictator.
 First, he allies with the Liberal Party and the Lopezes who propel him to the Presidency.
 Then [he jails them and takes their corporate assets](https://www.nytimes.com/1975/04/22/archives/rich-family-loses-power-in-bitter-feud-with-marcos.html)*.

-> *We can say that Ferdinand was a Machiavellian leader
+{{< n n="*We can say that Ferdinand was a Machiavellian leader" >}}

 **The problem is that conservatives are awful at business**.
 This led to Marcos choosing cronies that were inferior to those of other countries: <!--in business:  know how to move money around than to actually create innovation -->
 <!-- - [Araneta](https://en.wikipedia.org/wiki/Araneta_family) (Spanish)